 As we get closer to the first shootings of “The Voice of Ireland” which will take place on October 18th, 19th and 20th, numerous articles related to Dolores appear on the Irish Press.
 Her participation to the TV show will expose her to a new audience of young people who do not necessarily now much of The Cranberries career.

-As a consequence, the Irish Independent decided to introduce the singer in a pretty harsh article which tends to emphasize the fact that The Cranberries’ worldwide success has a bitter-sweet taste for Irish people.
+As a consequence, in the article entitled “Dolores is back in the limelight and bidding to find a new voice“, the Irish Independent decided to introduce the singer in a pretty harsh article which tends to emphasize the fact that The Cranberries’ worldwide success has a bitter-sweet taste for Irish people.
 Let us recall that the band didn’t play a single concert in their home country on their 32 dates European Roses Tour in 2012.

 Let’s get prepared to read lots of similar articles in the following months.